shwina/still-magic/_en/branches.md

 The command we want is `git rebase -i BASE`, where `BASE` is the most recent commit *before* the sequence to be compressed (i.e., the one that everything else will be based on).
-Even after several years,
-I find this confusing,
-and frequently ask `git rebase` to start with the first commit that I want changed rather than the last one that I don't.
+Many people find this confusing, and frequently ask `git rebase` to start with the first commit they want changed rather than the last one that they don't.

 When we run `git rebase -i`,
 it brings up a display of recent commits